hamedrnik/about_me/index.md

 </div>
 <br />

-Hamed is born and grew up in Iran, but has been living in Dublin, Ireland since 2013.
+Hamed was born and grew up in Iran but has been living in Dublin, Ireland since 2013.
 He is a [Free Software](https://en.wikipedia.org/wiki/Free_software){:target="_blank"} enthusiast.
-Currently, he's working at [Walmart Labs](https://www.walmartlabs.com/){:target="_blank"}.
 He's interested in the following topics:

 * Functional Programming
 * Distributed Systems